 That’s when I pull out my favourite summer baking recipes, with this one top of the list.
 The moist sponge is perfect for fresh fruit and berries, light but oh so flavourful.

 And best of all?
 It’s dead simple to make and comes together with a minimum of fuss, so you can spend your time enjoying the best the season has to offer!

-You are probably wondering what I am doing baking in such heat!
-I know it seems a bit foolish but baking is a part of my job, and my kitchen is an extension to the house, so slightly removed from the living area.
+You are probably wondering what I am doing baking in summer heat!
+I know it seems a bit foolish but sometimes the family just needs a cake.
+The joy of feeding this delicious peach cake to my kiddos makes it all worth it.

-- First of all, the cake batter is a mix of plain flour and ground almonds, which gives this cake an incredible texture and flavour.
+First of all, the cake batter is a mix of plain flour and ground almonds, which gives this cake an incredible texture and flavour.

-- Finally, the combination of ripe, juicy peaches and tart but flavourful red currants serves as a brilliant counterbalance to the sweet cake!
+Finally, the combination of ripe, juicy peaches and tart but flavourful red currants serves as a brilliant counterbalance to the sweet cake!

 Doesn’t this sound great?!